Vikykysha/ETRain/README.md

 # ETRain

 Projects that helps people to improve their squat technique.
 It reads data from the belt with special sensor, send data through  Bluetooth to AndroidApp and make noises when the squat angle is wrong.
-It also displays some charts on the screen.
+It also displays some charts on the mobile screen.
 Used technologies: Java, C++, Arduino